Trapped (2002 film): Plot

 At the hotel, Will manages to inject Cheryl with succinylcholine, paralyzing her and bringing her near the edge of death before he administers an antidote.
 Fearing for her life, Cheryl also loses her nerve, and admits to Will that she and Joe constructed the plot as revenge for their daughter, Katie, who died during a recent brain operation; Will assisted on Katie's surgery.
 When Will explains that he was wrongly implicated by the head surgeon in the negligence that caused Katie's death, Cheryl begins to sympathize with him, and agrees to botch the plan.

 In the morning, Cheryl accompanies Will to a bank to retrieve the ransom money while they are monitored by police.
 Joe and Cheryl have a heated argument on the phone, in which it is revealed that Joe intended to keep Abby after receiving the ransom and raise her as his own daughter.
-Will and Cheryl board a seaplane to fly toward Portland, where Joe and Karen are embarking on a freeway toward them to exchange the money; traveling behind them are Marvin and Abby in a separate SUV.
+Will and Cheryl board a seaplane to fly toward Portland, where Joe and Karen are embarking on Interstate 5 toward them to exchange the money; traveling behind them are Marvin and Abby in a separate SUV.
 Karen attacks Joe in the car, forcing them off the freeway.
 As Will and Cheryl fly over the freeway, they spot Joe's car, and land the seaplane on the road, causing a multi-car pileup.
 Marvin loses control of the SUV in the melee and crashes.

 While Joe chastises Cheryl, Marvin orders Abby out of the car, and urges her to find her parents.
 Abby is briefly captured by Cheryl, but released when a physical fight ensues between Will and Joe, which ultimately ends with Karen shooting Joe to death.
 Police and agents of the FBI descend on the scene as Abby suffers another asthma attack, but Karen is able to treat her with the inhaler.
 Cheryl is captured by police as Karen, Will, and Abby embrace.